New Greek minister's note to self: 'No triumphalism'

 Euclid Tsakalotos perhaps saw a risk of sounding smug after Greeks backed their left-wing government last Sunday against European Union leaders by rejecting a bailout proposal that called for stringent austerity measures.

-Clutching a sheet of Brussels hotel notepaper as he arrived for Tuesday's emergency meeting of euro zone finance ministers, Tsakalotos appeared to have made speaking notes for himself.
+Clutching a sheet of Brussels hotel notepaper as he arrived for Tuesday's emergency meeting of euro zone finance ministers, Tsakolotos appeared to have made speaking notes for himself.

 "No triumphalism."

 It seemed to work.
-Officials found him easier to deal with than Yanis Varoufakis, a fellow Marxist academic economist who resigned after Sunday's referendum, saying Prime Minister Alexis Tsipras felt talks would go more smoothly without him.
+Several officials found him easier to deal with than Yanis Varoufakis, a fellow Marxist academic economist who resigned after Sunday's referendum, saying Prime Minister Alexis Tsipras felt talks would go more smoothly without him.

-As euro zone leaders held a summit late on Tuesday to discuss prospects for Greece, one official familiar with the ministers' talks said of Tsakalotos: "Much better than Varoufakis.
+As euro zone leaders convened a summit late on Tuesday to discuss prospects for Greece, one official familiar with the ministers' talks said of Tsakalotos, "Much better than Varoufakis.
 More conciliatory, constructive - and modest."

-Another, who also praised his intelligence and modesty, said Tsakalotos had broken the ice with a witty play on the forename he shares with the ancient Greek mathematician.

-According to Euclid, the official quoted Tsakalotos as saying two parallel lines can never meet.
-But with positions converging after five months of conflict, the new Greek minister said the euro zone was now in a world of "non-Euclidian geometry".
+(This version of the story corrects the surname in paragraph 2 and last paragraph to Tsakalotos.)

 (Additional reporting by Francesco Guarascio; Writing by Alastair Macdonald; Editing by Toni Reinhold)